Zimbabwe is a South African country located between the Zambezi and Limpopo rivers. The country has 16 official languages.

 8. Zimbabwe was once a very rich country.

 9. Can you imagine carrying a wheelbarrow load of money to the store only to buy something that only costs one dollar in other countries?
 Well, in 2008, Zimbabwe experienced a whopping 231 million percent inflation.
-This means that you had to carry 231 million one dollar notes to buy something that in other places you could have only carried a single one dollar note.

 10. The country has one of the world’s highest inflation and unemployment rates.